-- 4. If an employee has been provided a uniform, the clothing must be neat and clean at all times and conform to organizational or departmental standards. - D. Footwear shall be appropriate and safe for the individual and work environment. - 1.
+- D. Footwear shall be appropriate and safe for the individual and work environment. - 1.
 Footwear should be appropriate and safe for the individual and work environment.
-Shoes should promote the safe transport of patients and equipment and support good body mechanics. - 2..
+Shoes should promote safe transport of patients and equipment and support good body mechanics. - 2..
 Sandals and open-toed shoes are unacceptable for areas or positions with a potential safety hazard.
 Flip-flops are prohibited. - 3.
-Shoes and shoelaces (nursing and athletic) must be clean. - 4.
+Shoes and shoe laces (nursing and athletic) must be clean. - 4.
 Colored clogs without holes may be worn. - 5.
-Clinical Customer Service Representatives and non-clinical staff footwear should be professional, clean, and coordinated with business attire. - E. Hair, including facial hair, shall be clean and well-groomed at all times.
+Clinical Customer Service Representatives and non-clinical staff footwear should be professional, clean and coordinated with business attire. - E. Hair, including facial hair, shall be clean and well-groomed at all times.
 The style of any of the aforementioned shall not interfere with the ability of the employee to maintain standard precautions or sterile technique, when appropriate in their work environment. - 1.
-Protective hairstyles including braids, twists, afro hairstyles, and locs are acceptable within clinical and nonclinical settings. - 2.
-Hair is to be well groomed, clean, and free of glitter/ornaments. - 3.
+Protective hairstyles including braids, twists, afro hairstyles, and locs are acceptable within the clinical and nonclinical settings. - 2.
+Hair is to be well groomed, clean, free of glitter/ornaments. - 3.
 Hairstyle and accessories are to be appropriate so that they do not interfere with the ability of the employee to maintain standard precautions or sterile techniques.
 Hairstyles and accessories shall be worn so as to avoid contact with the patient. - 4.
 While on duty, hair beyond shoulder length is to be worn up or pulled back and secured.
 Hair should be worn out of the eyes. - 5.
-Facial hair must be well-groomed and short.
+Facial hair must be well groomed and short.
 Mustaches and beards are to be kept neat and trimmed. - 6.
+Hats, scarves/bandanas, and other head-coverings are not permitted unless required as part of clinical duty.
+Acceptable hair accessories include: barrettes, ponytail holders and headbands (3 in. wide or less).

+F. Fingernails/Makeup/Perfume/Cologne;

-Hats, scarves/bandanas, and other head coverings are not permitted unless required as part of clinical duty.
-Acceptable hair accessories include barrettes, ponytail holders, and headbands (3 in. wide or less). - F. Fingernails/Makeup/Perfume/Cologne; - 1.
-Makeup, if worn, must be applied in moderation to enhance the natural features and create a professional image.
-Glitter, sequins, and false eyelashes (including lash extensions) are prohibited. - 2.
+- 1. Makeup, if worn, must be applied in moderation to enhance the natural features and create a professional image.
+Glitter, sequins and false eye lashes (including lash extensions) are prohibited. - 2.
 Fingernails are to be clean and no longer than 1⁄4 inch beyond fingertips. - 3.
 Fingernails are to be free of ornaments.
 Fingernail polish is to be free of chips. - 4.
 Artificial fingernails or nail enhancements are not allowed to be worn by direct caregivers.
 (See IFC001 Hand Hygiene) - 5.
-For patient and staff health and comfort, the use of perfume, cologne, or after-shave scents is prohibited as they have adverse effects on patients, visitors, and other employees.
-Employees will not smell smoke and other tobacco products when reporting to work.
+For patient and staff health and comfort, the use of perfume, cologne or after-shave scents are prohibited as they have adverse effects on patients, visitors and other employees.
+Employees will not smell of smoke and other tobacco products when reporting to work.